4uralynn/4uralynn/README.md

 - 👋 Hi!
 My projects often carry the signature **Aura** or **Auralynn**, but you can also call me ***Laura***.
 - 👀 I’m interested in ...
 Python, C++, LaTeX, agent-based modeling, machine learning, Linux, security, and ethical hacking.
 - 🌱 I’m currently learning ...
-C++ and Programming Systems, data science, security, Kali Linux.
+C++ and Programming Systems, security and networking, principles of AI.
 - 💞️ I’m looking to collaborate on ...
 Python and bash projects, networking security projects.
 Other than that, it's mostly coursework.
 Feel free to reach out.
 I've always got something going on.
 - 📫 How to reach me ... email 4uralynn@protonmail.com, or Discord: blueoceanaura#2910